Vauxhall Corsa Review & Prices

 That said, the quality is up there with the best in this class.
 Everything is really well put together, and there are plenty of soft touch plastics and posh-feeling materials around the place.
 You do still have some scratchy surfaces on the door tops and dashboard, but that’s to be expected on a car in this class.

-Mid-spec GS models and above then get a 7.0-inch digital driver’s display and, while it’s good enough for a car at this price point, it’s not the sharpest screen out there and certainly isn't a patch on the system you get in Audis, for example.
+Mid-spec GS models and above then get a 7.0-inch digital driver’s display and, while it’s good enough for a car at this price point, it’s not the sharpest screen out there and certainly isn't a patch on the system you get in Volkswagens, for example.

-Now standard in all Corsa models is a 10.0-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto.
+Standard in all Corsa models is a 10.0-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto.
 The graphics are sharp, but it can be quite slow to respond to your inputs which gets frustrating after a while.
 The menus aren’t the easiest to fathom either, but this isn’t so much of an issue when you’re using smartphone mirroring.

 The same can be said for the lack of sat nav on all but the top-spec cars, because in most cases using Waze or Google Maps on your phone will be better than using Vauxhall’s own system anyway.